 Another thing that was quite the struggle was the paint color.
 Painting your walls gray sounds super simple until you realize how many shades of gray there are and how hard it is to find the right one!
 I think it took 3 trips to Home Depot and about 8 paint samples before we found THE COLOR.
 Ultimately, it ended up being a custom color.
 I found one that I loved, but it was just a bit too dark.
 I explained this to the person working at Home Depot and they told me that they could lighten it for me.
 I had no idea that was an option, but it ended up being the perfect solution.
 I love the color!

 This floral letter was a fun little DIY.
 I used some vintage flowers that were in my craft stash.

 One of my favorite baby purchases… my House of Flynn diaper bag.
 I have had my eye on these since they first came out.
-They are now being discontinued and I’d recommend snagging one if you ever plan on having a little one in the future!
-There are only a few styles left at the moment and once they’re gone, they’re gone for good.
+They are now discontinued however, their backpack camera bags come in a variety of styles and are the same build as the diaper bag (just without the changing pad and accessories).

 Gold spray paint is such a gift.
 Any object can be made 10x better with a couple coats of gold spray paint.
 I should really start buying it in bulk!